 - 1 tablespoon brown sugar

-- Fold back every other bacon strip and lay a slice of bacon perpendicular to the original 6 strips.
+Fold back every other bacon strip and lay a slice of bacon perpendicular to the original 6 strips.
 Repeat this step until your entire bacon weave is done, alternating which strips go over and which stops go under the original 6 bacon strips.
-If this sounds confusing at all just watch the video below.
+If this sounds confusing at all just watch the video.

-- Transfer the bacon weave to an aluminum foil lined baking sheet and bake for 15 minutes at 350°.
+Bake the bacon weave in your oven for 15 minutes at 350°.